 1. Evaluate the Technical Aspects of Your Site Performance.

 A technical audit is step one for any website audit because it provides you with information on how the underlying technology is performing – or not performing.
 This affects every other aspect of the site and how people use it, so it comes first.

-Technical Audit Steps
+Technical Audit Checklist

 - Is your site using an SSL certificate?
 Is it properly and consistently implemented?

 - Is your site using a content management system to make updates easy and consistent?